 From managing vet social feeds, we’ve found that the faster the response, the easier it is to have it solved.
 You should respond to negative comments and reviews within 24 hours for the easiest solution.
 Any longer than that, and clients could have contacted other vets, posted on other platforms, and escalated problems for your clinic.

-Working in a clinic, it’s rare to have a chance to stop and scroll through Facebook.
+Working in a clinic, it’s rare to have a chance to stop and scroll through Facebook (if you don't have your notifications set up - see above).
 So, set some time out of your day (maybe 30 minutes before you close, or at home) to respond to positive and negative reviews.